Overview

 A. FACTORS IN BROKER SELECTION

-As a fiduciary, Belle Haven is committed to seeking the best overall execution for client transactions.
+As a fiduciary, Belle Haven seeks to obtain best execution for client transactions.
+The Firm defines

 Belle Haven is authorized to execute securities transactions for client accounts through one or more

-or mark-downs to its investment advisory accounts.
-If Belle Haven is unable to achieve quality
+charge commissions, mark-ups, or mark-downs to its investment advisory accounts.
+If the Firm

 RESEARCH AND OTHER SOFT DOLLAR BENEFITS